deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17215/index.md

 ![](charts/charts_21_0.png "🔼 Figure 8: Impact of the reference model size.
 We use the 1.8B LM as the teacher and the 200M LM as the student.
 We report the average zero-shot accuracy on the downstream tasks of the LMs trained with MINIPLM and compare it with Vanilla KD.")

-> 🔼 The chart displays the average zero-shot accuracy on downstream tasks for models trained with MINIPLM and Vanilla KD, showing the impact of different reference model sizes.
+> 🔼 The chart displays the impact of different sizes of reference models on the average zero-shot accuracy of language models trained with MINIPLM and Vanilla KD on downstream tasks.
 > <details>
 > <summary>read the caption</summary>
 > Figure 8: Impact of the reference model size.
 We use the 1.8B LM as the teacher and the 200M LM as the student.
 We report the average zero-shot accuracy on the downstream tasks of the LMs trained with MINIPLM and compare it with Vanilla KD.